2026 Formula Regional European Championship: Driver changes

-Trident will have an all-new line up as they promoted runner-up Matteo De Palo to their FIA F3 team, Nandhavud Bhirombhakdi joined DAMS in FIA F3 and Ruiqi Liu left the team.
-The team signed three Italian F4 graduates: Luka Sammalisto and Andrija Kostić both drove for US Racing, finishing 8th and 17th, respectively, in 2025, while Maksimilian Popov took sixth place in 2025 driving for Van Amersfoort Racing.
+Trident had an all-new line up after they promoted runner-up Matteo De Palo to their FIA F3 team, Nandhavud Bhirombhakdi joined DAMS in FIA F3 and Ruiqi Liu moved to Porsche Carrera Cup Asia with Phantom Global Racing.
+The team signed Italian F4 graduates Maksimilian Popov and Andrija Kostić, who took sixth place with Van Amersfoort Racing and 17th with US Racing respectively in 2025.
+Luka Sammalisto also was to join the team, but was replaced ahead of the season by Kai Daryanani, who finished 11th with JHR Developments in the 2025 GB3 Championship.